depsterr/depsterr.com/src/blog/2021/writing portable makefiles.md

 ## An introduction to Makefiles

 In a Makefile, you can specify variables or macros as they are called in the world of Makefiles.
-All environment variables will also be available as macros
+All environment variables will also be available as macros.

 	half_name=hello
 	in_files=hello.o world.o

-These can be referenced later by using `$(NAME)` or `${NAME}`
+These can be referenced later by using `$(NAME)` or `${NAME}`.

 	full_name=$(half_name)_world